 - Special Feature: Exploring what was once the private ranch of a Hollywood star

 - Getting There: Head to Will Rogers State Park in Santa Monica.
 The main road to the park is just off Sunset Blvd. about a half mile east of Chataqua Blvd.
 You can park the car near the visitor’s center.
 The hike begins just behind the main ranch house at the park, next to the sign for Inspiration Point Trail.

 After about a mile, you’ll see the turnoff for Inspiration Point.
-It’s a quick detour and worth the effort to head up this side route for some spectacular views of the Pacific Ocean, the LA Basin and the Santa Monica Mountains.
+It’s a quick detour and worth the effort to head up this side route for some spectacular views of the Pacific Ocean, the L.A.
+Basin and the Santa Monica Mountains.
 Follow Backbone Trail to the junction with Rustic Canyon.
 Follow that trail back to Will Rogers Park.
-After the hike, explore the park and enjoy a picnic on the massive lawn in front of the house.
+After the hike, stroll around the park and enjoy a picnic on the massive lawn in front of the house.

 - Trail: Los Liones Trail to Parker Mesa Overlook

 - Distance: About 7 miles round-trip

 - Special Feature: The magnificent views at Parker Mesa Overlook